 Samuel himself suffered from bronchitis while in the Army, and his lungs began to trouble him in January 1864, when his regiment was stationed at Strawberry Plains, near Richmond, VA.
 George M. Hull, sergeant major of the regiment, later recalled:

 On the march to Strawberry Plains and during our stay there our men were [in] need of suitable clothing for their comfort and were poorly supplied with shoes.
 Many of them contracted severe colds as the weather was cold and stormy.
 Among those who took hard colds I well remember [Samuel Miner] as being one of their number.
 When we reenlisted for three years more service, [Samuel] did not reenlist as he was not in a fit condition of health. but remained behind when the Company went on furlough....
 I can testify that [he] was as good a soldier as ever handled a gun...

-Samuel was treated at New Hope Church in the spring of 1864 when he was sent to a field hospital.
+Samuel was treated in the spring of 1864 at New Hope Church, a facility which appears to have been serving as a makeshift field hospital.

 During the Battle of Big Shanty (Kennesaw), GA on Sept.
 24, 1864, during the Atlanta Campaign, Samuel was captured by the enemy.
 (Two years before, Big Shanty was the site of a famous Civil War escapade -- the Union Army's capture of The General railroad engine, later made famous in the Walt Disney film, The Great Locomotive Chase.)